JonathanMachado44/jon44.github.io/essays/E6essay.md

 3) Describe what you are most proud of about your system:

-I am honestly just proud that I was able to produce a mostly functionning website, during finals week I ran into a lot problems both in and outside of school that took my attention away from Assignmnet 3, so the fact that I was able to finish the project on time is some thing I'm really proud of.
+I am honestly just proud that I was able to produce a mostly functioning website, during finals week I ran into a lot problems both in and outside of school that took my attention away from Assignmnet 3, so the fact that I was able to finish the project on time is some thing I'm really proud of.

 4) Describe what you are least happy with your system: